 Food and informational flyers for the backpacks are packed by volunteers, and the Food Bank of Delaware delivers the bags to participating sites weekly.
 Site staff stores the bags in a secure area until distribution day.
 Meals are packed for children in plastic bags.
 School officials discreetly insert the bags into children’s backpacks before the weekend or holiday break.
 Dependent upon availability, pencils, school supplies and small toys are also distributed in the take-home bags.

-It costs approximately $168 to provide one child with weekend and holiday food for a whole school year.
-This includes the cost of the backpack, food for each week, supplies, transportation and program administration.
+It costs approximately $268 to provide one child with weekend and holiday food for an entire year This includes the cost of food for each week, supplies, transportation and program administration.

 Feedback from educators:

 “Many displaced and low-income families this year.
 More than in years past.
 It is very helpful and the kids are so very thankful.
 I have also gotten several thank you letters from parents of how it is helping the family.”

 “A student constantly tells me how thankful he is to have the Backpack program.
-He shares his food with his little sister since she does not qualify due to her age (4) and her grad level (pre-k).
+He shares his food with his little sister since she does not qualify due to her age (4) and her grade level (pre-k).
 She eats all of his mac and cheese.
 He wishes there was more to go around.”

 Have questions about donating to the Backpack Program?
 Please call Larry Haas, Chief Development Officer, at (302) 294-0185 or email him at firstname.lastname@example.org.